xanderslabs/Fundit/README.md

 # FundIt.Fun 🪙 - Smart Contracts & Indexer

-**FundIt.Fun** is a decentralized crowdfunding platform that makes fundraising interactive, fun, and transparent.
-This repository contains the **smart contracts, indexer, and backend logic** for the project.
+**FundIt.Fun**  is an open-source onchain crowdfunding platform for transparent public-good and community fundraising.
+It provides smart contracts, indexing infrastructure, and a frontend for creating campaigns, accepting crypto donations, and verifying campaign activity onchain.

 ## 📂 Repository Structure